jsheppard95/Election_Analysis/README.md

         winning_percentage = vote_percentage
 ```
 We are then left with the `winning_count`, `winning_candidate`, and
-`winning_percentage` set to the corresponding values in `candidate_votes`.
-We
+`winning_percentage` set to the correct values from `candidate_votes` which we
-can then output the winner to the terminal and output file
+then write to the terminal and output file
 [election_results.txt](analysis/election_results.txt).
 The process is similar
 for the county results.